TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 # Eradication
 Upon conclusion of an incident involving a compromised system requiring a rebuild, the original hard drive/device may be reused or be destroyed at the discretion of management.
 Master boot records must be erased on reused disks to eliminate any possible boot sector infection.

+# Recovery

+## Risk Acceptance
+Given a breakdown of risk and any deployed mitigations, management may formally accept residual risk.
+Risk acceptance shall be discussed on a need-to-know basis, with paperwork and correspondence treated as confidential information and stored carefully to avoid unnecessary exposure of accepted risks.

+## Closing a Ticket
+Tickets marked as closed must be reviewed by a Senior Incident Responder or a Manager.
+Review consists of the following checks:
+- verifying fields are filled properly
+- summary and correspondence are professional and reflect well upon the organization
+- work logs are present and appear complete and accurate

+The reviewer highlighting issues are responsible for ensuring the issues are addressed and the original Incident Responder(s) understand the change sufficiently to avoid the original issue on future tickets.

+## Lessons Learned
+During the course of many incidents, it is expected that lessons are learned.

+The primary benefits of being mindful of, discussing, and integrating lessons learned include:
+- Identifying and addressing infrastructure problems or improvements.
+- Identifying and addressing needed updates to existing organizational policies and procedures, or the creation thereof.
+- Identifying and addressing technical skill gaps and operational training needs.
+- Identifying and addressing issues in any phase of the incident response process outlined in any official documentation.
+- Clarifying or adding roles, responsibilities, interfaces, and authority as needed.
+- Improving tools required to perform protection, detection, analysis, or response actions.
+- Developing training material as needed.

+After a major incident has been handled, an "After-Action Review" meeting shall be conducted, wherein lessons-learned will be presented, reviewed, and assigned to members of the team for integration.
+After-Action Review meetings shall each have a moderator to ensure topics are covered in a timely and efficient manner, as well as an individual assigned to document the discussion.
+These meetings must conducted with the aim to construct a specific list of actionables with primary points of contact who will be responsible for enacting changes required during the course of the meeting.

+In order to benefit the entire Incident Response Team and the organization, these lessons learned should lead to actual change in documentation, instruction, practice, architecture, etc. Smaller scale or scoped incidents may also result in lessons learned that are just as impactful as those observed in larger incidents, and shall be likewise incorporated, though they may not necessitate holding formal After-Action Review meetings.

+## Signature Development
+Some incidents are expected to give way to potential development of new signatures, rules, reports, etc. to assist in the automated detection of future activity indicative of compromise.
+Such efforts and content shall be tracked and grouped by the intentions and expected response into use cases.
+Use cases shall fully document content creation and analysis steps.

 # Glossary